Nerve Damage Compensation Claims

 - What is spinal accessory nerve damage?

-Damage to the spine or spinal cord can be life-limiting, debilitating to a day-to-day routine and can impact almost every aspect of life, from a career to personal relationships.
+Damage to the spine or spinal cord can impact almost every aspect of life, from a career to personal relationships.
+In the most serious cases, it may be life-limiting, and in all cases will affect your day-to-day life.

 Damage to these nerves can cause severe, long-term problems and if it can be shown that this damage was caused by the negligence of medical professionals, compensation could be an option.

-There are various symptoms of spinal accessory nerve damage, and these include:
+There are various symptoms of spinal accessory nerve damage, which include:

 - Drooping of the shoulder